If we were asked to pick our top desserts, puff pastries would be the answer.

 These pastries are light, flaky and buttery.
 They are easily identifiable by their delicate texture and a golden-brown color.
 These pastries will be easy to spot in your local grocery store.
 You may also want to try baking them yourself.
 Puff pastry can be used to impress your dinner guests by making fun appetizers, main courses, and desserts.

-This video will show you how to make puff pastry in just twenty steps.
+This Puratos guidence will show you how to make puff pastry in just twenty steps.
 It also includes a list of recipes that you can try.

 What is puff pastry?